Fethiye To Marmaris Ferry: Seabus Guide

 4. Relax At The Marina

 Take a leisurely stroll along the waterfront promenade, watch the boats bobbing in the harbor, and enjoy the refreshing sea breeze.
 There are plenty of cafes and restaurants where you can grab a light bite or sip on a refreshing drink while enjoying the scenic views.
-This is also a top spot for sea turtles, so keep your eyes peeled!
+Occasionally, marine life can be spotted along the waterfront.

 5. Lunch At A Local Restaurant